jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * Watching GenAI generate responses in real time will have a greater impact than reading my responses.
 * Your responses and my responses will not be the same.
 GenAI results always vary, even with the same prompt.

 I recommend having an LLM/GenAI platform open as you read this.
-[ChatGPT](https://chatgpt.com/), provided by [OpenAI’s](https://openai.com/), offers paid subscriber and free ChatGPT options.
+[ChatGPT](https://chatgpt.com/), provided by [OpenAI](https://openai.com/), offers paid subscriber and free ChatGPT options.
 I use the free version of ChatGPT, which requires a login.
-It can be created on their platform, or you can use other platform accounts, such as Google.
+The login can be created on their platform, or you can authenticate via other platform accounts, such as Google.
 While I have confirmed my prompt examples in ChatGPT, I think most will work in other [LLM/GenAI platforms](https://jhumelsine.github.io/2024/09/18/llm-genai.html) as well.

 Copy-and-paste my prompt examples into your chosen LLM/GenAI platform as you proceed through this blog.
 And by all means, experiment as you follow along.